General Program Information

 What is the size of the typical incoming first-year class?

-Can I apply if I am a UW student but not in L&S?
+Can I apply as an incoming student if I am a UW student but not in L&S?

-Only students in the College of Letters & Science are eligible to complete the L&S Honors in the Liberal Arts degree track.
+Only College of Letters & Science students are eligible to complete the L&S Honors in the Liberal Arts degree track.
 Students outside of L&S are encouraged to explore Honors opportunities and programs within their respective colleges.

 Note: Students in the School of Education can apply to participate in Honors in the Liberal Arts as continuing students after their first semester.

-In certain cases, students in a different college who also have a major in L&S can work toward Honors in the Major for the L&S major.
+In certain cases, students in a different college who also have an L&S major can work toward Honors in the Major for the L&S major.

 Can I apply to Honors in the Major as an incoming student?